findingaish/Credit-Card-Fraud-Detection/README.md

 ## Dataset

 The dataset used in this project includes simulated credit card transactions:
-- `fraudTrain.csv`: Training dataset containing legitimate and fraud transactions from 1st Jan 2019 to 31st Dec 2020.
+- `fraudTrain.csv`: Training dataset containing legitimate and fraud transactions.
 - `fraudTest.csv`: Test dataset for evaluating the trained models.

 ### Dataset Source